 Though the concept of supply chain visibility (SCV) has existed for some time now, its applications and definition have undergone massive changes.
 The supply chain is no longer a controlled entity within the four walls of a warehouse.
 Today, the whole process involves a network of resources scattered across facilities and entities in different cities and countries all over the world.
 In order for them to be managed properly, supply chain resources need to be linked to each other; they need to be able to communicate with one another to achieve maximum benefit.

-Supply chain visibility works when suppliers, partners, and customers, who all play different roles within the supply chain, operate as a hub in the movement of goods as well as in the flow of information.
+Supply chain visibility works when suppliers, partners, and customers, whom all play different roles within the supply chain, operate as a hub in the movement of goods as well as in the flow of information.

 Not very long ago, the idea of full supply chain visibility may have seemed a utopian concept.
-However, today, most companies try to afford their end users some degree of visibility in order to keep themselves current and offer the best possible customer experience.
+However, today, most companies try to afford their end-users some degree of visibility in order to keep themselves current and offer the best possible customer experience.
 Although it may not be full visibility, efforts are in place to achieve some degree of visibility across the supply chain.
 Achieving full SCV involves a customer-centric approach that will entail the perfect amalgamation of technology and processes to deliver a rich customer experience.

 Full visibility means meeting the growing expectations of the sector and affording protection to companies and organizations through transparent processes.
 According to Techopedia,